Blood Volume Of A Human

 Normal Blood Volume Ranges

 The normal blood volume for an adult varies depending on factors like age, sex, and body size.
-However, general estimates provide a useful reference point.
+On the flip side, general estimates provide a useful reference point.

 • Average Adult Male: Approximately 5-6 liters (around 1.3-1.6 gallons)